We want to share with you this very insightful message about Book Reviews from Bill Platt, who is an acknowledged Kindle publishing expert.

 Yes, it is true that we should not have to jump through these extra hoops, but until Amazon pulls its head out, we are better safe than sorry to only promote our author website in our articles and press releases, and ONLY link to your book sales page on Amazon from your author website.

 * * *

-Needless to say, the best way to get reviews is to promote your book as much as possible to a targeted audience: people who like to read and those who will be interested in your content.
+Needless to say, the best way to get book reviews is to promote your book as much as possible to a targeted audience: people who like to read and those who will be interested in your content.
 We can help you with this.
 Just check out the services we offer: Marketing Services.